easbarba/zae/README.md

 ## TODO

 - let user provide w/ additional options to commands (--options).
+- generate configuration template w/ name and executable location only.
 - support flatpak, guix and nix
 - --packager <PACKAGER> if more than one packager is available, but defaults to distro tradional ones.
 - display information on the command being executable.